NicholasBunn/PortableRouter/README.md

 ## Bake your firmware

 Alright, it's time to get started!
 So the first thing we want to do is load the OpenWRT firmware instead of Raspbian.
 [OpenWRT](https://openwrt.org/) have a [tool](https://chef.libremesh.org/?version=21.02.2&target=bcm27xx%2Fbcm2708&id=rpi) to configure your distribution and bake in packages beforehand.
-Make sure you have selected "Raspberry Pi B/B+/CM/Zero/ZeroW" and whatever version you would like to run (I used 21.02.2 as that was the latest version when I did this).
+Make sure you have selected "Raspberry Pi B/B+/CM/Zero/ZeroW" (if you are building for a Zero) and whatever version you would like to run (I used 21.02.2 as that was the latest version when I did this).
 Then, under the 'Customize' menu, we're going to specify what packages we would like to include - select all under 'Custom package selection' and paste this there instead:

 ```
 base-files bcm27xx-gpu-fw busybox ca-bundle cypress-firmware-43430-sdio cypress-nvram-43430-sdio-rpi-zero-w dnsmasq dropbear e2fsprogs firewall fstools ip6tables iptables iwinfo kmod-brcmfmac kmod-fs-vfat kmod-ipt-offload kmod-nls-cp437 kmod-nls-iso8859-1 kmod-sound-arm-bcm2835 kmod-sound-core kmod-usb-hid libc libgcc libustream-wolfssl logd luci mkf2fs mtd netifd odhcp6c odhcpd-ipv6only opkg partx-utils ppp ppp-mod-pppoe procd ucert uci uclient-fetch urandom-seed wpad-basic-wolfssl kmod-usb-gadget-eth kmod-usb-dwc2 kmod-usb-net kmod-mii kmod-usb-core kmod-nls-base kmod-usb-net-cdc-ether kmod-usb-net-rndis luci-app-openvpn openvpn-openssl adguardhome